harley0124/moderators/seasons/0x1/moderators-list.md

 This is just an example.

-- Discord user name: `Write your Discord user name`
+- Discord user name: `Harley#2209
-- UnUniFi address : `ununifi1xxxxxxxxxxxxxxxxxxxxxxxxx`
+- UnUniFi address : `ununifi1dq05qshfuk2hznv3v5w9acfw8veg23vk9sg8n4
 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`